hobyst/flmidi-kompletekontrol/docs/user/installation.rst

 ===================

-To update to a newer version of the script, just delete the ``Native Instruments Komplete Kontrol`` folder from the ``Hardware`` folder and install the new version following these same steps.
+To update to a newer version of the script, just delete the ``Native Instruments Komplete Kontrol`` folder from the ``Hardware`` folder and install the new version following the steps above.
 Re-assigning the script on the FL Studio MIDI settings shouldn't be necessary as the script paths will be exactly the same.

 .. _troubleshooting: